DaveG0h/SC1015-Mini-Project/README.md

 - Use SelectKBest to measure correlation with the response variable

 ### 4. [Machine Learning](mltest.ipynb)
-- Clean and use "Customer Remarks" for sentiment analysis instead of "remarks_length"
+- Clean and use "Customer Remarks" for sentiment analysis
 - Used classification tree to determine the relevant categories with relation to the response variable